 - A variety of funky birds (including penguins, those glorified vertical ducks)

 - Sea lions and seals (adorable, furry, overstuffed sea sausages)

 - Possums (fuzzy little terrors that were imported to be hunted for their fur and are now eating the forests that haven’t yet been plowed for sheep pasture)

 Saying Goodbye to Van Life

 At the end of these two months, I’ve realized van life is basically playing fort for grown-ups.
 It’s a little silly, and sometimes we wonder what exactly we’re doing here, living in a car.
 Space is tight.
 Our organizational system is held together from the ceiling by string.
 Socks and headlamps, and occasionally clean laundry, dangle from every handle and mirror.
 Every movement requires yogic contortions, and two months is a lot of nights of putting on shoes and a coat to go pee in the middle of the night.

 Now that April is almost over, it’s mid-autumn and getting cold down here, which means time to head north, back into summer.

 But I’m going to miss our cozy home.
 I’m going to miss waking up in the morning and stepping outside.
 I’m going to miss cooking our meals in the sunshine – and not miss cooking in the van during a rainstorm and smelling like onions for the rest of the day.

-We’ve been though a lot together, this girl (and boy) and her van: 6,250 kilometers, 12 tanks of gas, two liters of olive oil, and at least 10 pounds of fettuccine – such is life on the road with an Italian (although I’m told I pulled more than my weight).
-And at the end of and our quiet, lazy mini-van adventure, we’re ready for the most miniature apartment Paris or New York could throw at us.
+We’ve been though a lot together, this girl (and boy) and her van: 6,250 kilometers, 12 tanks of gas, two liters of olive oil, and at least 10 pounds of fettuccine.
+Such is life on the road with an Italian (although I’m told I pulled more than my weight).
+And at the end of and our quiet, lazy and cramped mini-van adventure, we’re ready for the most miniature apartment Paris or New York could throw at us.